 Exercise is also key to recovery.
 Gradually introducing exercise is therapeutic and promotes healing.
 If concussive symptoms start to subside after a day or two of rest, the person can do some light aerobic exercises.
 If the symptoms get worse, they should stop.
 But if they’re able to handle a brisk walk or 15 minutes on a stationary bike, then more intensive workouts can be gradually introduced.
 Sometimes there are other injuries which happen with a concussion like whiplash (a neck sprain), and for that we may advise physical therapy.

 Is it safe to go to sleep after a concussion?

 Dr. Noble: There is a myth that after a concussion a person should not go to sleep.
 The key issue is it is important to be able to observe someone for a few hours after they have had a concussion.
 For instance, during that time window there is a serious, but thankfully rare, complication that may occur: a life-threatening bleed in the head.
-So if someone looks like they are going to sleep shortly after being pulled to the sideline, or they look tired and unwell within the first hour of a concussion, they should be kept awake until they see a medical professional.
+So if someone looks like they are going to sleep shortly after being pulled to the sideline, or they look tired and unwell within the first hour or two after a concussion, they should see a medical professional quickly.